-Elimination Rounds: The eight teams with the highest win-loss record from the four preliminary rounds will advance to the quarter final round.
-The cumulative average percentage scores will serve as a tie breaker.
-For example, if there are two 4-0 teams, five 3-1 teams, and six 2-2 teams, then all of 4-0 and 3-1 teams and the 2-2 team with the highest cumulative average percentage score will advance to the quarter final round.
+Elimination Rounds: The eight teams with the highest win-loss record from the four preliminary rounds will advance to the quarter-final round.
+The cumulative average percentage scores will serve as a tie-breaker.
+For example, if there are two 4-0 teams, five 3-1 teams, and six 2-2 teams, then all of the 4-0 and 3-1 teams and the 2-2 team with the highest cumulative average percentage score will advance to the quarter-final round.

-The eight quarter finalist teams will then be seeded based upon the results of the four preliminary rounds.
+The eight quarter-finalists will then be seeded based upon the results of the four preliminary rounds.
 In the example above, the 4-0 team with the highest cumulative average percentage score would be the number one seed.
 The 2-2 team would be the number eight seed.
-In the quarter final round, the highest seed will face the lowest seed, the second highest seed will face the second lowest seed, and so forth.
+In the quarter-final round, the highest seed will face the lowest seed, the second highest seed will face the second lowest seed, and so forth.

-If teams which are paired against each other in any elimination round have previously faced each other in a preliminary round, they will switch sides for the elimination round.
-If they have not faced each other before, the Tournament Administrator will assign sides.
-If teams have faced each other twice, sides will be assigned by the Tournament Administrator by coin flip.
-The Tournament Administrator will attempt to ensure that a school's teams compete roughly the same number of times during the course of the tournament, and flip sides after quarter final round to the extent possible.
+If teams which are paired against each other in any elimination round have previously faced each other in a preliminary round, the Tournament Administrator(s) will endeavor to switch sides for the elimination round.
+If they have not faced each other before, the Tournament Administrator(s) will assign sides in quarter-finals and semi-finals randomly; however, to the extent possible, teams will flip sides after quarter-final round.
+If the two finalist teams have not met before during the course of the tournament, sides will be determined by stipulation.
+If no stipulation is reached, sides will be determined by coin flip.

-Teams are not re-seeded after the quarter final rounds.
+Teams are not re-seeded after the quarter-final rounds.
 The highest surviving seed will be paired against the lowest surviving seed.
-For example, if the number eight seed upsets the number one seed, and the number two seed defeats the number seven seed, then the number two seed and the number eight seed will face each other in semi-finals.
+For example, if the number eight seed defeats the number one seed, and the number two seed defeats the number seven seed, then the number two seed and the number eight seed will face each other in semi-finals.